-- Information and Education: advocates raise awareness to specific target groups, support protection networks at the grassroots level and advocate for social and legal changes with women and youths.
+- Information and Education: advocates raise awareness to specific target groups, support protection networks at the grassroots level and advocate for social and legal changes with youths.

 - Public Advocacy and Outreach: human rights cases are compiled into a central electronic database, so that accurate information can be easily accessed and analyzed, and produced into periodic public reports (written, audio and visual).

 - Grassroots Support: provides legal assistance, monitoring, protection and capacity building services to unions, grassroots groups and affected communities.

 In addition, LICADHO conducts advocacy at the national level to bring about reforms, and works with other local and international NGOs to influence the government.
 LICADHO regularly produces comprehensive reports and briefing papers, and is one of the main sources of information on human rights in Cambodia.

 While Cambodia's civil war was raging in the 1980s, Dr. Kek Galabru (Pung Chhiv Kek), a Cambodian living abroad, arranged negotiations between Prime Minister Hun Sen and then-deposed King Norodom Sihanouk.
 The negotiations eventually led to the signing of the Paris Peace Accords in 1991, which mandated a United Nations mission to Cambodia to supervise elections and resolve the long-standing conflict.